 Citrus is in season right now and lemon tarts, a perennial Parisian favorite, are in abundance at pâtisseries all over town.
-Because your time – and calories – shouldn’t be wasted on mediocre pastry, we organized a panel (more about our judges below) to blind taste and identify the best tarte au citron.
+Because your time – and calories – shouldn’t be wasted on mediocre pastry, we organized a panel to blind taste and identify the best tarte au citron.

 Lemon tarts from Sébastien Gaudard, Sadaharu Aoki, and Jacques Genin all ranked highly, with more #1 votes than the tart from Arnaud Lahrer.
 However, those tarts were more divisive, and dissenting votes brought down their overall scores.
 The meringue topped tart from Larher had very high marks – if not always the highest – and that accounts for the upset victory.

 Almost all the judges were surprised by the big win from Larher, but it was consistently rated across the board for good lemon flavor, buttery crust, and an appealing top hat of meringue.

 Gaudard’s brightly flavored lemon curd was excellent, even if a bit messy and loose.
 One judge lauded it for its “soft, strong lemon taste” and another found it had “the best crust to date.”

 The elegant presentation, balanced lemon flavor and crunchy crust made this a favorite of one judge who said “I thought Aoki nailed it pretty well.”
 Another said there was “a grittiness to the crust, but I liked it” while others found it a little two sweet.

 This outside the box lemon tart, inside of a box, was mostly well-received.
 One judge noted its “well-balanced flavor but not very useful meringue as there’s too much bitterness.”
 Another raved about the drops of lemon emulsion between the small peaks of curd.